Home » Automobile engg » Types of Suspension System (Complete Guide) with PDF

 Rigid Axle Front Suspension

-In this type of suspension, the front wheel hubs rotate on antifriction bearings on steering spindle which are attached to the steering knuckles.
+In this type of suspension, the front wheel hubs rotate on antifriction bearings on the steering spindle which are attached to the steering knuckles.
 To permit the wheels to be turned by the steering gear, the steering spindle and steering knuckle assemblies are hinged on the axle ends.

 The pin that forms the pivot of this hinge is usually referred to as the kingpin or steering knuckle pin.
 Where the forked portion is integral with the steering knuckle and fits over the end of the axle, the construction is known as Reverse Elliot.
-In Elliot type construction, the ends of the axle are forked to hold the steering knuckle extension between the ends.
+In Elliot-type construction, the ends of the axle are forked to hold the steering knuckle extension between the ends.

 2. Independent Front Suspension